urbit/docs/tutorials/hoon/egg-timer.md

 As mentioned in [the previous lesson](@/docs/tutorials/hoon/gall.md), the `bowl` contains generic information used by nearly every Gall app.
 Relevant to our egg timer are the following faces:

-- `ost`  A reference to the current chain of events
+- `ost`  A `bone` that is a reference to the current chain of events
 - `now`  The current time

 The door we've made has two arms `poke-noun` and `wake`.
 Gall is capable of dispatching `poke`s, or requests, to an app based on the mark of the data given along with that poke.
 These are sent to the arm with the name that matches the mark of the data.
 Here we use the generic `noun` mark: